SarahZimmermann-Schmutzler/Conduit/README.md

 ## Usage

-You can choose whether you want to operate the project manually or use the [`workflow`](./.github/workflows/workflow.md), which clones or updates the project automatically via SSH connection to a specified server.
+You can set up the project in two ways:

+* **Automatic Deployment**: Use the [`workflow`](./.github/workflows/workflow.md) to clone and deploy the project.
+  * Automatically deploy the project to a remote server via SSH
+  * Keep your project up-to-date without manual intervention
+  * Avoid manual setup and configuration

-For manually use follow the steps below.
-You can still use the workflow after this setup.
+* **Manual Setup**: Follow the steps below.
+You can still use the workflow after this setup for updating the project.
+  * Want to run the project locally
+  * Prefer to configure everything yourself

 ### Installation and Preparation